 When a customer requests a refund, you already know 2 things about them: 1) They’re interested in your product or service, and 2) They’re willing to spend money on it.

-This is one of the hottest leads you’ll ever get.
-So it’s in your best interest to make them happy.
+This is one of the hottest leads you’ll ever get, and making them happy is the best way to keep them as a customer.

 Especially since dissatisfied customers share poor service experiences with nearly 3 times as many people as they do with good service experiences.